United States forms

 - J-1: J-1 Exchange Visitor Visa

-- Ensure all required sections are completed and include your signature.
+- Ensure all required sections of DS-3035 are complete and include your signature.

 - Download the latest DS-3035 form and instructions from the official website.